php-fig/per-coding-style/migration-2.0.md

 PER-CS is the next evolution of the PSR set of Coding Standards from the PHP-FIG (Framework Interoperability Group).
-It extends the Coding Standards laid out in PSR-12 to the newest functionality added to PHP such as the match keyword, enums, attributes and more.
+It extends the Coding Standards laid out in PSR-12 to the newest functionality added to PHP such as the match keyword, enums, attributes, and more.

 This document describes the changes and additions on a section by section basis between PER-CS v2.0 and PER-CS v1.0 (which is a direct equivalent of